arnelenero/simpler-state/docs/basics.md

 entityObj.set(value => newValue)
 ```

 > __Alternative syntax:__  The entity object also provides a getter (`get`) in case you prefer to use the straight-value format in specifying the new value based on the current.
+See example below.

 Here's a simple example: